dslunde/Glyph/memory-bank/activeContext.md

 # Active Context

-## 🎯 **CURRENT STATUS: COMPLETE**
+## 🎯 **CURRENT STATUS: PRODUCTION READY**

-### **LangGraph Migration & Cleanup: FINISHED**
+### **LangGraph Integration & Type Safety: COMPLETE**

-The source collection orchestration has been successfully migrated to use LangGraph workflows exclusively, with complete cleanup of legacy code.
+The source collection orchestration has been successfully migrated to use LangGraph workflows exclusively, with comprehensive type safety and production-ready code quality.

 ### **What Was Accomplished**